elunna/nerfhack-changelog/README.md

 * There are many restrictions:
   * The incoming attack must be a weapon, bite, claw, or kick attack.
   * You cannot be polymorphed
-  * You cannot be wearing any heavy metallic armor or wielding a bulky shield.
+  * You cannot be wearing any heavy metallic armor (excludes mithril) or wielding a bulky shield.
   * You cannot be weak (or worse from hunger) and you cannot be encumbered.
   * You cannot be fumbling or unaware.
   * You must be able to see the monster.